Painting Classes as a Great Idea for Various Japanese Holidays

-Vick talked about how Life With Paint helps people who think they can’t paint realize that there is an inner artist in everyone!
+Vick talked about how Life With Paint helps people who think they can’t paint realise that there is an inner artist in everyone!

 - “I have attended three of the life with paint classes both with a group and on my own.
 I recently took a friend who did not think she could paint at all and she was very impressed with her painting.
 The teachers are patient and very helpful.
 It is a wonderful way to spend a few hours and you have something worthwhile to show for your efforts.
 I would be happy to recommend these classes to anyone.”

-Christie Lieu commented on how convenient and lovely it was to have Life With Paint organize and host a private event painting class:
+Christie Lieu commented on how convenient and lovely it was to have Life With Paint organise and host a private event painting class:

 - “We had a private event with Life with Paint and I couldn't fault them.
 It was a good opportunity for the team to do something different and informal as you don't get a chance to let down your hair at work.
 A fabulous time had by all!
 Booking and organising was seamless.
 Would do again!”

 Signing Up For Your First Life With Paint Painting Class

 Are you ready to sign up for a Japanese-themed holiday painting class?
 Or would you like to sign up for a non-themed social painting class?
 With over 17 handpicked venues across Australia and hundreds of courses offered each year, you can select the time and location for the class that meets your schedule best.

 We offer social painting classes in cities like:ul>

 Ready to sign up?
 Click on over to our Locations page to get started.